septa-ma/Django-Elasticsearch/README.md

 # Django-Elasticsearch

 # 1- What is Elasticsearch?
 **Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
-Elasticsearch is the central component of the ELK Stack.**
-**ts use cases include:**
+Elasticsearch is the central component of the ELK Stack.
+Its use cases include:**
 - Site search and application search
 - Monitoring and visualizing your system metrics
 - Security and business analytics
 - Logging and log analysis

 # 2- What is Elasticsearch used for?
-*** Elasticsearch allows you to store, search, and analyze huge volumes of data quickly and in near real-time and give back answers in milliseconds.
-It’s able to achieve fast search responses because instead of searching the text directly, it searches an index. ***
+**Elasticsearch allows you to store, search, and analyze huge volumes of data quickly and in near real-time and give back answers in milliseconds.
+It’s able to achieve fast search responses because instead of searching the text directly, it searches an index.**

 # 3- Elasticsearch Structure and Concepts:
 - Cluster -> is a collection of one or more nodes.